 Our Enrollment Management office is available to answer any of your questions!
 Sign up for a consultation here.

 Are new families eligible to request HB 1 or other state-funded scholarships?

 No. As of the 2023-24 school year, Oak Hall School will no longer accept funds via HB 1 or any other state-funded scholarship program (including but not limited to Step Up for Students, HOPE, Family Empowerment Scholarship-Educational Options, Family Empowerment Scholarship-Unique Abilities, and the AAA Scholarship) for new applicants.
-Families interested in learning more about the Oak Hall tuition assistance program should contact Nancy Coleman, Director of Enrollment Management, at email@example.com.
+Families interested in learning more about Oak Hall’s need-based tuition assistance program contact Nancy Coleman, Director of Enrollment Management, at email@example.com